-- i) A decision must be called-in by at least five Members of the Council; and - ii) A decision on the same item may only be "called in" for scrutiny by the Committee on one occasion within a six month period.
-The six month period is to commence from the date the "call-in" request is received by the Monitoring Officer; - iii) Members who have called in a decision may withdraw their call-in at any time prior to the meeting taking place to hear the call-in, by giving notice in writing to the Monitoring Officer.
+- A decision must be called-in by at least five Members of the Council; and - ii) A decision on the same item may only be "called in" for scrutiny by the Committee on one occasion within a six month period.
+The six month period is to commence from the date the "call-in" request is received by the Chief Executive;

+iii) Members who have called in a decision may withdraw their call-in at any time prior to the meeting taking place to hear the call-in, by giving notice in writing to the Strategic Director of Resources.